Semeonart/GenusTwoDAHA-Basis/README.md

    For other versions delete this cache file and the program will recalculate the generating set using about 1.5G of memeory and
    6-12 hours on average 2023 computer.

+2. Quot1_h1_T2.singular
+   Generators of the first quotient ideal used for calculation of a saturated ideal in RadicalT2-v4.singular.
+Can be recalculated in just a few hours if Radical_T2_Rad1.ssi is already computed.

+3. Quot1_h2_T2.singular
+   Generators of the second quotient ideal used for calculation of a saturated ideal in RadicalT2-v4.singular.
+Also can be recalculated in just a few hours if Radical_T2_Rad1.ssi is already computed.

+4. Ideal19/regular-basis-XX.m Decomposition of normally ordered monomials up to degree XX using the \rho generators with coefficients regular at Q=1.
+For 1<=XX<=9 this can be recomputed in secods; for XX=10 in a few minutes; for XX=11 in a few hours; for XX=12 in a couple of days.
+Without parallelization XX=13 computes in a couple of weeks.
+This cache is needed if you want to compute decomposition of q-Groebner elements via original relators with regular coefficients.
+See Ideal-MCG-Action.nb.

+5. NCGroebner/XX.m q-Groebner basis elements obtained through deformation of commutative Groebner basis.
+It will take just a few hours to compute all of them.